 Dog training at home can be immense fun.
 It can also be hugely frustrating and challenging.

-There’s a lot of information to help you below.
+Happily, there are ways to make things easier, and there’s a lot of information to help you below.

-Because dog training can be so challenging, it isn’t surprising that many pet parents either don’t bother, or start and then give up and accept low standards of behavior from their dogs.
+Because dog training can be so challenging, it isn’t surprising that many pet parents either don’t bother, or start and then give up

 People train their dogs for many reasons.
 Such as to: